 Towards the end of the evening Shirley Temple Bar gave her satire-filled talk Influences about how Disney princesses are such “good” role models.
 Snow White, Little Mermaid and Cinderella all got a mention.
 I’ll never think of Beauty and the Beast in the same way again (Stockholm Syndrome!).

 There are so many more talks that I loved last night including poetry about everyday life (Kate Dempsey), measuring the speed of light in a microwave using easi-singles (David Malone) and an amazing project empowering communities around Ireland to document their graveyards (Finn Delaney).
 The evening ended to the sound of Ireland’s only Japanese drumming ensemble, Taiseiyo Taiko.
 I hadn’t experienced that kind of performance before and was blown away.
 I now want to become a Japanese drummer (Christmas present hint!).

 This event takes a lot of organisation and so far this was masterminded by Conor Houghton who is leaving for adventures in Bristol.
 The Ignite regulars spoke for 15 seconds (Ignite style) and thanked Conor for his work in setting up and running such a successful series of talks.
 I’d like to add my thanks as since I discovered Ignite last June I’ve enjoyed it so much and feel privileged to have talked at the last Ignite event that Conor organised.
 Best of luck in Bristol!

-YouTube videos of all of the Ignite Dublin #8 talks will be online in the next few weeks – link.
+Update: YouTube videos of all of the Ignite Dublin #8 talks are now online here.